 In this production, the words of Anton Chekhov are spoken, but what we see is certainly not his famous “Three Sisters,” but a creative exploration of that play’s themes and characters, rearranged into something new and strange and entrancing.

-The original piece is notriously depressing, full of sad melody, disappointment, and loss.
-The sisters are indeed, “Debbie Downers.”
-They are also richly characterized, and have been an opportunity to achieve greatness for generations of actresses.
+The original piece is notoriously depressing, full of sad melody, disappointment, and loss.
+The sisters are true “Debbie Downers.”
+They are also richly characterized and have been an opportunity to achieve greatness for generations of actresses.
 Nobody escapes a theatrical education without encountering this play.
 And all who wrangle with it surely ask, “Does this stuff REALLY have to be so damn depressing?
 Is that all there is?”

 Well no. it doesn’t.
 And the point is delightfully made by directors Mark Jackson and Beth Wilmurt and their enthusiastic cast who have picked apart Chekhov and released the “Debbie Downers” from the prison of tradition.

 Utilizing repetition, variation, dance, music, acrobatics, metaphorical set pieces and experimentation of all sort, the company has essentially cut up Chekhov’s script and themes and tossed the pieces into a kaleidoscope.

 The company’s press release describes the work as “an original exploration of Chekhov’s lasting themes of memories fading, revolutions looming, and visions of the future beckoning.”